komuw/naz/benchmarks/README.md

 - All logs from `naz` were been sent to a timescaleDB container for later analysis.
 - Container/host and custom metrics were also been sent to a prometheus container for later analysis.

+#### B.
+- The experiment was repeated as above, however this time around; the SMSC and redis server were let to have near 100% uptime.

 ### Results:
 - TODO